ShockTr/VUTxLOONA/README.md

 # VUTxLOONA

+**THIS IS NOT A BOT THIS IS JUST A HELPER SCRIPT TO ASSIST YOU TO PLACE BLOCKS**

 Pixel template for VUT and r/LOONA on r/place
 - shows which color should be placed in which position